noahgibbs/codefolio_middleman/source/posts/2012-06-29-How-Does-Rack-Parse-Query-Params-With-parse-nested-query.html.md

 <h2> What Does the Code Say? </h2>

 Rack is really poorly documented.
-But the query param code is short, so instead of my usual <a href="http://rebuilding-rails.com">&quot;rebuild it&quot;</a> approach, let's go right to <a href="https://github.com/rack/rack/blob/master/lib/rack/utils.rb">the source - Rack::Utils.parse\_nested\_query</a>:
+But the query param code is short, so instead of my <a href="http://rebuilding-rails.com">usual &quot;rebuild it&quot;</a> approach, let's go right to <a href="https://github.com/rack/rack/blob/master/lib/rack/utils.rb">the source - Rack::Utils.parse\_nested\_query</a>:

 ``` ruby
 def parse_nested_query(qs, d = nil)